 To enter the physician assistant program, one must be eligible for admission to Mississippi College.
-The Physician Assistant Program admits one class of 30 new students each year, at the beginning of the summer semester.
-Applicants must submit their completed applications to the Physician Assistant Program no later than January 15th of the matriculation year.
-Applicants must have completed all prerequisites before matriculation into the PA program.
-Applicants may have no more than two outstanding pre-requisite courses (not including labs) at the time of application to the program.
+The Physician Assistant Program admits once each year, at the beginning of the summer semester.
+Applicants must submit their completed applications through the Centralized Application Service for Physician Assistants (CASPA) to the Physician Assistant Program no later than March 1st of the matriculation year.
+Applicants must have completed all pre-requisites before matriculation into the PA program.
+Applicants may have no more than two outstanding courses (not including labs) at the time of application to the program.
 No transfer credit will be allowed from other PA programs and advanced placement is not permitted.
-The PA program admissions committee is duly constituted of program core faculty and other Mississippi College teaching faculty with heavy clinical and/or basic medical sciences emphasis and experience and makes the final selection of applicants into the program.
+The PA program admissions committee makes the final selection of applicants into the program.

 Admission to the physician assistant program is highly competitive.
-The admissions committee considers a number of factors and attributes captured on the CASPA application when selecting applicants for interviews and for matriculation into the program.
-Exceptions to the published pre-requisite requirements are considered by the admissions committee on a case-by-case basis and only under exceptional circumstances.
+The admissions committee considers a number of factors when selecting applicants for interviews and for matriculation into the program.
+Exceptions to the published pre-requisite requirements are considered by the admissions committee on a case-by-case basis.

 Minimum requirements for admission to the physician assistant program include:

-- A Baccalaureate Degree from an accredited university or college.
+- A Bachelors Degree from an accredited university or college.

-- Completion of all pre-requisite courses with a grade of C (2.0 GPA) or better from a United States- accredited university or college.
+- Completion of all pre-requisite courses with a grade of C or better from an accredited university or college within the United States.
 Courses must have been completed within the 10 years prior to the expected date of matriculation.
 All pre-requisite courses must be taken at a college or university accredited by one of the six regional accrediting bodies within the United States.
-With the exception of statistics, online coursework will not be accepted for pre-requisite courses.
+With the exception of statistics, on-line coursework will not be accepted for pre-requisite courses.
 The following are the minimum pre-requisite courses:

-Microbiology with lab (Advanced level for pre-med or biology majors) (4 semester hours)
+- Microbiology with lab (Advanced level for pre-med or biology majors)

-General Chemistry I and II with labs (A complete sequence geared toward science majors/appropriate as a first-level course for a Chemistry) (8 semester hours)
+- General Chemistry I and II with labs (A complete sequence geared toward science majors/appropriate as a first-level course for a Chemistry)

 - A cumulative overall grade point average (GPA) of 3.0 of a possible 4.0 on all undergraduate and graduate work completed at an accredited university or college.

-- A cumulative biology, chemistry and physics grade point average (BCP GPA) of 3.0 of a possible 4.0 on all undergraduate and graduate work completed at an accredited university or college within the United States.
+- A cumulative biology, chemistry and physics grade point average (GPA) of 3.0 of a possible 4.0 on all undergraduate and graduate work completed at an accredited university or college within the United States.

-- A scoring range of 146 or greater on the verbal section and a 141 or greater on the quantitative section, of the GRE General Examination is minimally required.
-Scores of 150 or better on both the verbal and quantitative sections increases competitiveness.
+- A score of 146 or greater (equivalent to 400-450) on the verbal section and a 140 or greater (equivalent to 400-450) on the quantitative section, of the GRE General Examination is required.

 - Applicants must have completed all required immunizations (as outlined in the PA student handbook) prior to matriculation.

+Admission to the physician assistant program is a highly competitive process.
+An interview with the admissions committee is required.
 The requirements listed above are the minimum for admission to the program.
-Prospective PA students are strongly encouraged to exceed minimum levels of work, especially in relation to grade point average, grades in the prerequisite courses, and scores on the GRE and recommended clinical experience hours.
+Prospective PA students are strongly encouraged to exceed minimum levels of work, especially in relation to grade point average, grades in the prerequisite courses, and scores on the GRE and clinical experience hours.
 The Admissions Committee will select those most qualified for the positions available.
-When selecting applicants for interview, the Committee may take into account any and all aspects of the student’s prior educational record and attributes contained within their application.
+When selecting applicants for interview, the Committee may take into account any and all aspects of the student’s prior educational record.
 These factors include but are not limited to: